 At minimum, if convicted, in addition to the term of imprisonment prescribed by statute you will be placed in the state prison for a minimum of not less than 1 year and a maximum of no more than 20 years.
 Beyond the additional penalty, the court may weigh the following information, which could add or subtract time from your sentence: the facts and circumstances of the crime, the individual’s criminal history (if any), the impact of the crime on any victim, any mitigating factors presented by the person, and any other relevant information.

 The court has to justify on record any additional penalty for crimes committed with firearms.
 The additional penalty must not exceed the sentence imposed for the crime and must run consecutively with the prescribed statute.
 Years of your life can be taken away if you are not well represented in a matter this important.
-You need a Nevada Gun Crimes Attorney.
+You need a Nevada Criminal Attorney.

 Click if you want to learn about The Law of Self Defense in Nevada and hire an expert Nevada Criminal Defense Lawyer.